Pecheneg revolt: Background

-In early 1049, the Byzantine emperor Constantine IX Monomachos decided to transfer 15,000 Pecheneg warriors from their positions in the Balkans to the eastern front.
+In early 1049, the Byzantine emperor Constantine IX Monomachos decided to transfer 15,000 Pecheneg warriors, from the 100,000 Pechenegs that had migrated into the region, from their positions in the Balkans to the eastern front.
 Upon approaching the Bosporus, however, they decided to turn back, and slowly marched through Bulgaria until they reached the Byzantine city of Serdica.
 They were soon joined by the followers of the Pecheneg warlord Tyrach, who was imprisoned in Constantinople, and the former Pecheneg tribal leader Kegen, and raised the banner of revolt.

 Revolt

+Dampolis

 The Pecheneg army soon began to plunder the area around Adrianople.
-The local doux (military commander) engaged the Pechenegs in battle, but was soundly defeated.
-Soon, Constantine decided to release Tyrach from prison on the condition that he pacify his followers.
+The local doux Constantine Arianites defeated a few small Pecheneg units on his way to Dampolis, but was soundly defeated when he engaged the main body and retreated to Adrianople, from where he informed the emperor.
+Soon, Constantine IX decided to release Tyrach from prison on the condition that he pacify his followers.
 Predictably, he joined them instead.
-Constantine soon brought his eastern armies to the west, but they, under the command of Kekaumenos and Hervé Frankopoulos, were soundly defeated.
+The emperor soon brought his eastern armies to the west, but they, under the command of the doux of the East Katakalon Kekaumenos, rhaiktor Constantine (or Nikephoros) and Hervé Frankopoulos, were soundly defeated, and Kekaumenos was severely injured.
 At this point the Pechenegs were able to raid across Macedonia and Thrace with impunity.

-In June 1050, another Byzantine army under Samuel Bourtzes was destroyed by the Pechenegs.
-In this battle, the general David Arianites was killed and a veteran commander from Italy, Michael Dokeianos, was taken prisoner and also soon killed.
-At this point Constantine realized he had to change tactics in order to defeat the Pechenegs.
-He organized the formation of multiple counter-guerrilla units, largely made up of Varangians, Franks, and other Westerners, in order to counter the Pechenegs with their own tactics.
-For three years the guerrillas fought against the Pechenegs until, in 1053, Constantine was able to organize another regular army.
-This army, under the command of the doux of Bulgaria, Basil Apokapes, was also annihilated at Preslav.
+Adrianople

+In the spring of 1050, another army was mobilised, led by the Arab eunuch and hetaireiarches Constantine, who gathered forces from both the western and eastern tagmata.
+He set camp near Andrianople and built strong fortifications.
+While senior military officers were holding a meeting in the hetaireiarches' tent, the patrician and commander of the infantry, Samuel Bourtzes, left the fortifications with his troops and attacked the Pechenegs without waiting for Constantine's signal.
+As a result, the entire army was drawn into a battle with the Pechenegs, was defeated and retreated behind the fortifications.
+At that point, the Pechenegs attempted to storm the camp, but one of their leaders named Soultzous was killed and a regiment from the Scholae under protospatharios Niketas Glabas came to reinforce the Byzantines.
+The Pechenegs soon withdrew after learning that more reinforcements were coming under the former synkellos and doux of Bulgaria, Basil.
+The Byzantines did not suffer great losses, but Constantine Arianites died because of his wounds, and a veteran commander from Italy, Michael Dokeianos, was taken prisoner, and after managing to kill a Pecheneg chief, was torn apart.